bemafred/VGR.Demo.Domain/AI-GUIDANCE.md

     - persistence plumbing
     - transport-specific concerns
 - Keep EF mapping, DbContexts etc. in Infrastructure projects.
-- Use semantic capabilities from `VGR.Semantics.Queries` rather than writing raw EF queries in Application/Infrastructure when domain semantics already exist.
+- Use semantic capabilities from `VGR.Semantics.Linqq` rather than writing raw EF queries in Application/Infrastructure when domain semantics already exist.

 If a suggestion “knows” about tables, HTTP headers or transport IDs – it likely does **not** belong in Domain or Semantics.